lammps/lammps/doc/src/bond_special.rst

 USER-MISC package.
 See the :doc:`Build package <Build_package>` doc page for more info.

-This bond style requires use of a :doc:`pair_style <pair_style>` which computes a pairwise interaction.
-Many-body potentials do not.
+This bond style requires the use of a :doc:`pair_style <pair_style>` which computes a pairwise additive interaction and provides the ability to compute interactions for individual pairs of atoms.
+Manybody potentials are not compatible in general, but also some other pair styles are missing the required functionality and thus will cause an error.

 This command is not compatible with long-range Coulombic interactions.
 If a `kspace_style <kspace_style>` is declared, an error will be issued.